 This module provides students with an opportunity to devise and undertake their own extended research project, under the guidance of a supervisor.
 It gives students an opportunity to develop and demonstrate skills in ways not normally tested by taught modules, including the ability to:a) organise their own work over several months;b) locate (with guidance where appropriate) essential material;c) organise a large amount of material on a single topic or theme;d) make use, where appropriate, of the inter-disciplinary nature of the Keele degree programme; ande) communicate clearly and effectively.

 identify and apply an acceptable research methodology in the social sciences: 1produce a coherent and persuasive piece of self-directed work: 1create and pursue a viable research question to a successful conclusion: 1

 Workshops (methodology): 4 hoursIndividual supervision: 8 hoursSelf directed research reading and dissertation preparation: 138 hours

 The module is not available to students registered for LAW-30083 (30 Credit Dissertation)

 Description of Module Assessment

-4,000 to 5,000 word dissertation, case note or commentary.Students will produce a piece of work between 4,000 and 5,000 words in length, based on their own research.
+Dissertation, case note or commentary, with a word limit of 4,000 words.Students will produce a piece of work of not more than 4,000 words in length (excluding footnotes), based on their own research.